WhatWeEating/front-end-wwe/README.md

 ## Overview

-Ever struggled to decide where you and your friends or you and your partner to go eat at?
-Then 'What We Eatin?' is the perfect solution for it.
-With this app you will be able to search for 15 restaurants by the Zip Code.
+You've struggled to decide where you and your friends or partner want to eat.
+'What We Eatin?' is the perfect solution for it!
+With this app you will be able to search enter a zip-code and instantly receive 15 restaurants to then vote on.
 The best part about this app is only one person from the group needs to have access to it.
-Friends/partner/family will be able to vote for restaurants and make the decision within 1-2mins.
+Friends, partners, & family will be able to vote for restaurants and make a decision within minutes!

 - GitHub Repo [LINK](https://github.com/WhatWeEating/front-end-wwe.git)
 - Deployed [LINK](https://mysterious-cove-94790.herokuapp.com/)

 ## Features

 When a user opens the app, they will be able to search for the nearest restaurants by submiting a Zip Code.
-After that they will be able to select ONLY three restaurants options that their friends can vote for.
-After submiting three restaurants options, they will be able to send the link to their friends so they can vote and view the results.
+They will then be able to select ONLY _three_ restaurants options that their friends can vote on.
+After submiting three restaurants options, they will be able to send the link to their friends to start the voting and tallying!

 ![overview](./src/assests/demo.gif)